ypriverol/os-proteomics/manuscript.md

 Proteomics has greatly benefited from this open-source approach.
 Projects like ProteoWizard [18606607,23051804], with tools such as Skyline [20147306] and msConvert [28188540], exemplify OSS’s impact.
 Skyline, for instance, supports over 20 external plugins available in its Tool Store, allowing users to perform specialized tasks far more efficiently than if they had to build solutions from scratch.
+For a long-time, multiple search engines for peptide identification were available open-source for the proteomics community including developers and bioinformaticians to learn and contribute to them.
+X!Tandem [14976030], Comet [23148064] or MSGF+ [25358478] are the three main examples, been Comet the tool with more integration with other pipelines—as mentioned before — like OpenMS, quantms, PeptideShaker, Crux, and other frameworks.
 Similarly, msConvert provides a standardized interface for mass spectrometry data, sparing developers the need to manage proprietary formats.
 These well-supported OSS projects create a foundational infrastructure that accelerates proteomics advancements.

 However, sustaining successful OSS projects in proteomics requires ongoing community engagement, which has often proven challenging.
 Despite their long history, projects like ProteoWizard and Skyline see few external contributions.
 Many researchers opt to develop independent tools rather than contribute enhancements within Skyline, missing opportunities for broader collaboration.
 Skyline’s external tools framework, which lowers technical barriers to contributions, has helped, but much of the development remains within the original labs.

 Community contributions in proteomics face barriers unique to the field.
 Developing software for proteomics demands specialized technical skills that many labs lack, especially when resources are focused on biological research rather than software engineering.